 IKEv2 – an older protocol, which is still widely used because of its wide compatibility.
 It also easily switches between wifi and mobile networks without interrupting your connection, making it great for phones, tablets, and other portable devices.

-OpenVPN (TCP/UDP) – an open-source VPN tunneling protocol, which to this day is one of the safest, especially in TCP mode.
+OpenVPN (TCP/UDP) – an open-source VPN tunneling protocol, which to this day is one of the safest and the most stable, especially in TCP mode.
 While UDP does sacrifice some cycles of integrity checks to make it a bit faster, it is therefore more prone to errors.

 SoftEther – technically, this isn’t a tunneling protocol in itself.
 It can be best described as a method to punch a hole in any firewall using SSL over HTTPS for data transfers.
 It’s the most useful in restrictive regimes or behind strict residential gateway firewalls.
 Though, it’s the least strong option encryption-wise.